Visiting Zion in November

 Learn all about what to expect visiting Zion National Park in November

 The month of November is an incredible time to visit Zion National Park.
-Autumn colors provide a sight that is sure to amaze you—the cottonwoods turn a dazzling yellow, and there are pockets of maples that become an enchanting red.
-There are a number of benefits to visiting Zion in November, as well as some drawbacks.
-Below we have categorized the most common “when-to-go” questions to help you determine if November is the best month for you to visit Zion National Park.
+Autumn colors provide a sight that will amaze you—the cottonwoods turn a dazzling yellow, and pockets of maples become an enchanting red.
+There are several benefits to visiting Zion in November, as well as some drawbacks.
+Below we have categorized the most common “when-to-go” questions to help you determine if November is the best month to visit Zion National Park.

 Benefits of Visiting Zion in November

 The biggest benefit of visiting Zion in November is that the crowds have disappeared, and there is an opportunity for peace in the park.
 This means you won’t have to deal with long lines for the shuttle buses, crowded eateries, or circling around parking lots like a vulture waiting for a spot.
 Having Zion quiet is truly an amazing experience, as most can only visit the park during the peak season.
 Take your time to enjoy the solitude that this place can bring in November.
 Since crowds are low accommodations are easily acquired and at lower prices than peak season.

 November is the last month that the shuttle service is running, meaning you can’t drive your private vehicle into the park past Canyon Junction unless you are staying at the Zion Lodge.
 While this can be a drawback as you won’t have as much control of your schedule as you might with your vehicle, the shuttle buses will be way less busy than they are in summer.
 You won’t have to worry about long lines or standing up on your ride.
 The buses come often, and you might find not having to drive in the park relaxing.
 Take advantage of the opportunity to look outside for wildlife, especially on the cliffs and in the valleys, as big horn sheep and mule deer will be beginning to gather in the lower elevations for the colder weather.